NBA All-Star Celebrity Game: 2006

-2007 NBA All-Star Celebrity Game
+2007

-The 2007 McDonald's NBA All-Star Celebrity Game Presented by 2K Sports was played on Friday, February 16, 2007 at the Las Vegas Convention Center in Winchester, Nevada.
+The 2007 NBA All-Star Celebrity Game was played on Friday, February 16, 2007, at the Las Vegas Convention Center in Winchester, Nevada.
 Jamie Foxx was scheduled to play but did not play to perform at a concert later that night.
 Donald Faison started for the East but was traded to the West team in exchange for no one during the second quarter.
 During the third quarter New Orleans Saints running back and West player Reggie Bush slightly sprained his right ankle and did not play the rest of the game.
 However, Access Hollywood correspondent and fellow West teammate Tony Potts scored 14 points and eight rebounds for the West team as he helped the West beat the East 40–21 and was named the game's MVP.
 During the game, Jazz Bear, the mascot of the Utah Jazz, ESPN reporter Jim Gray, and former NBA player Jerome Williams played a few minutes in the game.

-2008 NBA All-Star Celebrity Game
+2008

-The NBA All-Star Celebrity Game was played on Friday, February 15, 2008 at the Ernest N. Morial Convention Center in New Orleans, Louisiana.
+The NBA All-Star Celebrity Game was played on Friday, February 15, 2008, at the Ernest N. Morial Convention Center in New Orleans, Louisiana.
 A total of 17 celebrities took part in the game.
 The game was marked by a surprise appearance by Dallas Cowboys wide receiver Terrell Owens in the middle of the second quarter, where he joined and played with the New Orleans team.
 Owens scored 18 points including a dunk.
 He was named MVP of the game after helping his team win 51–50.
 ESPN analyst Ric Bucher was the commissioner for the game.

-2009 NBA All-Star Celebrity Game
+2009

-The 2009 McDonald's NBA All-Star Celebrity Game was played on Friday, February 13, 2009 at the Phoenix Convention Center in Phoenix, Arizona.
+The 2009 McDonald's NBA All-Star Celebrity Game was played on Friday, February 13, 2009, at the Phoenix Convention Center in Phoenix, Arizona.
 A total of 17 celebrities took part in the game.
 Basketball Hall of Famers Magic Johnson and Julius Erving, who combined for 23 NBA All-Star appearances, served as coaches for the celebrity teams.
 NBA legends, Dominique Wilkins and Clyde Drexler, were joined by former players, Dan Majerle and Rick Fox, in the celebrity team roster.
 WNBA stars Lisa Leslie and Kara Lawson also participated in the game along with four Harlem Globetrotters players.

 Previous year's MVP, Terrell Owens scored a game-high 17 points and led the East Sunrisers to a 60–57 victory over the West Sunsetters.
 Owens, an American football star for Dallas Cowboys, was named as the Celebrity Game MVP for the second year in a row.
 The game was marked by a surprise appearance by another Hall of Famer Nancy Lieberman in the middle of the game, where she joined and played with the East Sunrisers.
 ESPN play-by-play commentator Mike Breen also made a surprise appearance as the referee for the game.